 To compare the pros and cons of each of the entities, see our comparison chart of business entities.

 Forming a corporation or LLC doesn't require an attorney but can be made easier and done right with the help of a formation service.
 Some popular services include:

 IncFile - $49 plus state fees & free registered agent for 1 year.

 After deciding on a business entity, the next step to start a business in Alaska is to register a business name.

 HOW TO FILE A DBA IN ALASKA FOR SOLE PROPRIETORSHIPS & GENERAL PARTNERSHIPS

-A sole proprietor or partnership can obtain exclusive use of a business name by filing with the State.
+A sole proprietor or partnership can register a business name by filing with the State.
 This registration provides exclusive use for 5 years and ability to renew.
-Search registered Alaska business names.

 HOW TO RESERVE A BUSINESS NAME IN ALASKA FOR A CORPORATION OR LLC

 Corporations and LLCs have to pick a name at the time of filing for the entity and each corporation/LLC has to also be uniquely named.

 To check the availability of business names, visit the Alaska Division of Corporations.